Shalwar kameez: Punjabi suits

 The Multani shalwar, also known as the 'ghaire wali' or 'Saraiki ghaire wali' shalwar as it is very wide around the waist, originates from the Multan area of the Punjab region.
-The style is similar to the Sindhi kancha shalwar as both are derivatives of the pantaloon shalwar worn in Iraq and adopted in these locations during the 7th century A.D.
+The style is similar to the Sindhi kancha shalwar as both are derivatives of the pantaloon shalwar worn in Iraq and adopted in these locations during the 7th century AD.
 The Multani shalwar is very wide, baggy, and full, and has folds like the Punjabi suthan.
 The upper garments include the Punjabi kameez and the chola of the Punjab region.

 An older variety of shalwar kameez of the Punjab region is the Punjabi suthan and kurta suit.
 The Punjabi suthan is a local variation of the ancient svasthana tight fitting trousers which have been used in the Punjab region since the ancient period and were worn with the tunic called varbana which was tight fitting.

 The Punjabi suthan is arranged in plaits and uses large amounts of material (traditionally coloured cotton with vertical silk lines, called sussi) of up to 20 yards hanging in many folds.
 The suthan ends at the ankles with a tight band which distinguishes the suthan from a shalwar.
 The modern equivalent of the loose Punjabi suthan are the cowl pants and dhoti shalwars which have many folds.

 Some versions of the Punjabi suthan tighten from the knees down to the ankles (a remnant of the svasthana).
 If a tight band is not used, the ends of the suthan fit closely around the ankles.
 The Jodhpuri breeches devised during the 1870s by Sir Pratap Singh of Jodhpur offer a striking slim line resemblance to the centuries-old tight Punjabi suthan, although the churidar is cited as its source.
 The tight pantaloon style suthan was popular with the Indian Cavalry during the 19th and early 20th centurie; they were dyed in Multani mutti or mitti (clay/fuller's earth), which gave the garments a yellow colour.

 The kurta is a remnant of the 11th-century female kurtaka which was a shirt extending to the middle of the body with side slits worn in parts of north India which has remained a traditional garment for women in Punjab, albeit longer than the kurtaka.
 The suthan was traditionally worn with a long kurta but can also be worn with a short kurti or frocks.
 Modern versions of the kurta can be knee length.
 The head scarf is also traditionally long but again, modern versions are shorter.